 Introduction 478

 The coordinated firing of neuronal populations is considered to be the substrate of sensory, behavioral and cognitive functions (refs).
 These coactive neuronal groups, defined as neuronal ensembles, are assumed to generate complex circuit functions that cannot be achieved by single neurons (refs).
-Recent advances in two-photon calcium imaging and two-photon optogenetics, have made possible the recording of simultaneous activity from large ensembles of neurons while manipulating population activity with single cell resolution in awake behaving animals (Carrillo-Reid and Yuste, 2016)(Carrillo-Reid, Miller et al. 2015) (Carrillo-Reid 2016; Packer 2015, Rickgaguer 2015).
+Recent advances in two-photon calcium imaging and two-photon optogenetics, have made possible the recording of simultaneous activity from large ensembles of neurons while manipulating population activity with single cell resolution in awake behaving animals (Carrillo-Reid and Yuste, 2016).
 However, how the functional connectivity in cortical microcircuits relate to their function has been difficult to elucidate because it requires the identification of physiologically relevant neurons that can be targeted during close-loop optogenetic experiments, allowing the manipulation of learned behavioral tasks.

-Graph theory has been applied to model the structural and functional organization of the brain (Bullmore and Sporns, 2009)(Bullmore and Sporns, 2009).
-However, graphs are usually constructed with nodes representing brain regions (He et al., 2007)(He et al., 2007), and edges representing information flow (Iturria-Medina et al., 2008)(Iturria-Medina et al., 2008).
-For functional analysis, many studies have constructed graphs with data from fMRI, EEG and electrode arrays, taking brain regions (Achard and Bullmore, 2007; Fair et al., 2008; Hagmann et al., 2008)(Achard and Bullmore, 2007; Fair et al., 2008; Hagmann et al., 2008), voxels (Eguíluz et al., 2005; van den Heuvel et al., 2008; Zuo et al., 2012)(Eguíluz et al., 2005; van den Heuvel et al., 2008; Zuo et al., 2012) or electrode position (Downes et al., 2012)(Downes et al., 2012) as nodes, and activity associations such as cross correlation, mutual information and Granger causality as edges(Khazaee et al., 2015)(Fair et al., 2008) (Bullmore and Sporns, 2009; Fair et al., 2008; Khazaee et al., 2015; Micheloyannis et al., 2009; Wang et al., 2010)(Bullmore and Sporns, 2009; Fair et al., 2008; Khazaee et al., 2015; Micheloyannis et al., 2009; Wang et al., 2010).
+Graph theory has been applied to model the structural and functional organization of the brain (Bullmore and Sporns, 2009).
+However, graphs are usually constructed with nodes representing brain regions (He et al., 2007), and edges representing information flow (Iturria-Medina et al., 2008).
+For functional analysis, many studies have constructed graphs with data from fMRI, EEG and electrode arrays, taking brain regions (Achard and Bullmore, 2007; Fair et al., 2008; Hagmann et al., 2008), voxels (Eguíluz et al., 2005; van den Heuvel et al., 2008; Zuo et al., 2012) or electrode position (Downes et al., 2012) as nodes, and activity associations such as cross correlation, mutual information and Granger causality as edges (Bullmore and Sporns, 2009; Fair et al., 2008; Khazaee et al., 2015; Micheloyannis et al., 2009; Wang et al., 2010).

-On the other hand, at the single cell level graphical models have been used to describe organizing principles of artificial neural networks, identifying neurons that could have a potential role orchestrating the overall network activity (Badhwar and Bagler, 2015; Iturria-Medina et al., 2008; Sporns, 2000; Towlson et al., 2013)(Badhwar and Bagler, 2015; Iturria-Medina et al., 2008; Sporns, 2000; Towlson et al., 2013).
+On the other hand, at the single cell level graphical models have been used to describe organizing principles of artificial neural networks, identifying neurons that could have a potential role orchestrating the overall network activity (Badhwar and Bagler, 2015; Iturria-Medina et al., 2008; Sporns, 2000; Towlson et al., 2013).
 Such graphs are usually associated with a restricted set of parameters that describe the weight and direction of edges obtained by pairwise correlations, therefore are incapable of characterizing the emergent properties of cortical ensembles described by the whole population activity (refs).
-Finally, although a few studies have applied graph theory to model network organization in calcium imaging data with single cell resolution in cultures or brain slices (Bonifazi et al., 2009; Gururangan et al., 2014; Yatsenko et al., 2015)(Bonifazi et al., 2009; Gururangan et al., 2014; Yatsenko et al., 2015), it has not been applied to define the functional connectivity based on the joint probability distribution of neuronal ensembles in awake behaving animals.
+Finally, although a few studies have applied graph theory to model network organization in calcium imaging data with single cell resolution in cultures or brain slices (Bonifazi et al., 2009; Gururangan et al., 2014; Yatsenko et al., 2015), it has not been applied to define the functional connectivity based on the joint probability distribution of neuronal ensembles in awake behaving animals.

 Cortical ensembles in primary visual cortex consist of strongly interconnected neurons (refs), forming a network structure that can be naturally modeled with graph theory, where nodes and edges are biologically meaningful representing neurons and their connections respectively.
 We demonstrate that graph theory applied to CRFs allows the identification of cortical ensembles associated with different experimental conditions opening the possibility of targeting, with two-photon optogenetics, the most significant neurons from specific populations during physiological processes.